ayanalamMOON/GenAi_Prep/README.md

 ## Contributing

-This is a study materials repository.
+This is an actively maintained study materials repository.
+Contributions are welcome in the following forms:

+### Reporting Issues
 If you identify errors or areas for improvement, please document them clearly with:
 - Section/page reference
 - Description of the issue
 - Suggested correction with supporting references

+### Suggesting Enhancements
+- Additional topics or subtopics to cover
+- Improved explanations or alternative approaches
+- Additional code examples or visualizations
+- Real-world use cases and applications

+### Stay Updated
+- **Watch** this repository for updates
+- **Star** to bookmark and support the project
+- Check the [Releases](https://github.com/ayanalamMOON/GenAi_Prep/releases) page for version history
+- Follow the [Projects](https://github.com/ayanalamMOON/GenAi_Prep/projects) board for development progress

+## Changelog

+### Version 1.0.0 (November 2025)
+- Initial release with 335 pages of comprehensive content
+- Enhanced Section 8 (RLHF) with production implementations
+- 47 educational visualizations across 6 categories
+- 4 practical Jupyter notebooks
+- Complete LaTeX source files
+- Professional repository structure and documentation

+### Future Versions
+See [Development Status & Roadmap](#development-status--roadmap) for planned updates.

 ## License